 Singer-songwriter Ricardo Williams was born in Jamaica, raised in Hackney and has now settled in Birmingham, UK.
 Music became a key part of his life at an early stage.
 He found his voice at 7 years old and started to sing in talent shows, school plays, church and around friends and family.
-Already at the young age of 12, he began to explore writing his own music to various
+Already at the young age of 12, he began to explore writing his own music to various instrumentals.

 As well as working on original music over the last few years, Ricardo has done backing vocals for a number of high profile artists including Dwele, Tweet, Bilal, Joy Denalane and on Emeli Sande’s latest album.
 Quickly gaining the reputation as one of the strongest vocalists in the UK, Ricardo is now back in 2018 and ready to share new music.
-His current single ‘Come Over’ which was featured as DJ Ace’s ‘Track Of The Week’ will be part of his upcoming EP, planned to drop later
+His current single ‘Come Over’ which was featured as DJ Ace’s ‘Track Of The Week’ will be part of his upcoming EP, planned to drop later in the year.

 «When I write I want you to feel whatever emotion I am going through.
 I want it to feel personal.
 I want you to feel like you are in my life. »